 Cancer and noncommunicable diseases (NCDs)

-Cancer and other noncommunicable diseases (NCDs) – such as cardiovascular disease, chronic respiratory diseases, and diabetes – are responsible for over 70 per cent of all deaths globally.
-The majority of these deaths occur in low- and middle-income countries, placing a disproportionate burden on countries that are least equipped to respond.
+Cancer and other noncommunicable diseases (NCDs) – such as cardiovascular disease, chronic respiratory diseases, and diabetes – are responsible for over 70 per cent of all deaths globally, and stop millions of others from living healthy and prosperous lives.

 Tackling cancer and other NCDs is therefore an urgent development priority and one that requires concerted global action.
 It is essential that countries implement comprehensive and cost-effective strategies to mitigate the escalating NCD burden – law is central to this.